-ETFO has consistently raised concerns about how Education Quality and Accountability Office (EQAO) tests, first administered in 1997, have negatively affected elementary classrooms by promoting an overly narrow focus on literacy and numeracy to the detriment of a more holistic program and by creating a test-driven school culture through the large number of diagnostic assessments that the Ministry of Education and school boards have imposed on classrooms as part of the drive to improve provincial test results.
+ETFO has consistently raised concerns about how Education Quality and Accountability Office (EQAO) tests, first administered in 1997, have negatively affected elementary classrooms.
+These tests promote an overly narrow focus on literacy and numeracy to the detriment of a more holistic program.
+They create a test-driven school culture through the large number of diagnostic assessments that the Ministry of Education and school boards have imposed as part of the drive to improve provincial test results.
 The tests and preparation for them consume considerable classroom time and create stress for students and their teachers.
-They also fail to measure more complex skills required for problem solving and innovation, lead to “teaching to the test,” demotivate students and are misused to rank schools.
+They also demotivate students, lead to “teaching to the test,” and fail to measure more complex skills required for problem solving and innovation.

-EQAO test results are being misused by real estate agents and organizations like the Fraser Institute to rank schools and neighbourhoods and by the government’s online School Information Finder to compare schools.
+EQAO test results are also being misused by real estate agents and organizations like the Fraser Institute to rank schools and neighbourhoods.
+Additionally, they’re used by the government’s online School Information Finder to compare schools.
 This is socially divisive and a misuse of the results.
 ETFO believes EQAO’s $36 million budget would be better spent if the funds were allocated to frontline education programs.

-The narrow focus on literacy and numeracy and on student performance in EQAO assessments over two decades has led to system fatigue.
+The narrow focus on literacy, numeracy, and student performance in EQAO assessments over two decades has led to system fatigue.
 Educators – from classroom teachers to superintendents – are stressed.
-And so are students.
+So are students.
 It is not only staff who are calling for fundamental changes.
 Ontario-based education experts advocate for a new vision for education, one that is not focused on standardized test results.
-Their vision is based on creating supportive and collaborative school cultures where educators can exercise their professional judgement regarding their classroom practice, curriculum and assessment strategies.
+Their vision is based on creating supportive and collaborative school cultures where educators can exercise their professional judgement regarding their classroom practice, curriculum, and assessment strategies.